Cancún: Sports

 Football club Atlante F.C. was founded in 1916 in Mexico City and moved to Cancún in 2007 due to poor attendance in Mexico City.
 In June 2020, speculation began about a possible move of Atlante F.C. back Mexico City.
 On June 26, the relocation became official.
 The same day, the relocation of Cafetaleros de Chiapas to Cancún was announced, with the team renamed Cancún F.C.
 They play in the Liga de Expansión MX, the Mexican second division, at the Estadio Andrés Quintana Roo.
 The city is also home to the Pioneros de Cancún of the Liga Premier de México, the third tier of Mexican football.

 The Tiburones de Cancún (Cancún Sharks) were a professional American football team who played in the Fútbol Americano de México (FAM) league until the league's dissolution in 2022.

 The city is also home to the baseball team Tigres de Quintana Roo, who play in the Mexican League (LMB).

+In October 2023, the WTA Finals (Women's Tennis Association) were held in Cancún, in a temporary, outdoor, hard court stadium in Plaza Quintana Roo with a capacity of 4,300.
+Aryna Sabalenka and Elena Rybakina criticized the facility, saying that it was unacceptable for high level tennis, not ready in time for practice, and there was no time to fix it.

+Since February 2025, the Cancún Country Club Residencial & Golf in Cancún hosts the WTA 125 tennis tournament "Cancún Tennis Open", that takes place on outdoor hardcourts.

 Transportation

 Cancún is served by the Cancún International Airport with an added main runway that commenced operation as of October 2009.
 It has many flights to North America, Central America, South America, and Europe.
 It is located on the northeast of the Yucatán Peninsula serving an average of about fifteen million passengers per year.
-The airport is located around 20 km (12 mi) from the hotel zone, approximately a 20 minute trip by car.
+The airport is located around 20 km (12 mi) from the Hotel Zone, approximately a 20 minute trip by car.
 The island of Isla Mujeres is located off the coast and is accessible by ferry from Puerto Juárez and Playa Tortugas in the Hotel Zone.

-Cancún is also served by three private bus lines that connect it to the downtown area and the "hotel zone" as well as more distant destinations such as Playa del Carmen and Tulum.
+In 2020, the Quintana Roo government implemented a law that all international visitors arriving to the State of Quintana Roo are required to pay a fee called the VisiTAX.
+Visitors with a Mexican passport are exempted from the tax.

+Bus service from Cancun Airport to Downtown Cancun is provided by bus company ADO.

+Cancún is also served by five public transportation companies, who are granted concessions by the Quintana Roo Institute of Mobility (Imoveqroo) or the Municipality of Benito Juárez, depending on the type of vehicles operated.